 ISO 27001 is the international standard for information security management systems (ISMS).
 It provides a framework for managing sensitive information assets systematically: identifying risks, implementing controls, and continuously improving.
 For banks and fintechs in Rwanda, ISO 27001 certification is increasingly a competitive differentiator and, in some cases, a procurement requirement from enterprise clients.
+This guide covers what the standard requires, where it overlaps with BNR Regulation N°50/2022 and where it does not, and how penetration testing fits into the certification path.

 What is ISO 27001?